YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/50.hooks/packaging_apps_hooks.md

 ### restore
 [details summary="<i>Restore some files</i>" class="helper-card-subtitle text-muted"]

-This hooks is run at the end of the command `yunohost backup restore` or equivalent action in webadmin.
+This hook is run at the end of the command `yunohost backup restore` or equivalent action in webadmin.

 ##### Environment variables